justinnonso05/VerityWave-backend-task/README.md

 ### 5. Database Toolkit
 Prisma ORM is used with SQLite (via `better-sqlite3`).
 Prisma provides strong typings and migrations out of the box, making database interactions extremely robust down to the service layer.

+### 6. Standardized API Response Envelope
+To ensure highly predictable integration for any frontend consumers, the API implements a standardized uniform JSON envelope.
+It utilizes a custom `ApiResponse` wrapper for successes and an `ApiError` class combined with middleware for failures.
+Every endpoint guarantees a `success` boolean, a human-readable `message`, and an optional `data` payload or errors trace.
+This design simplifies client-side parsing and global error handling dramatically.

 ---

 ## Technical Stack